digisavvy/some-like-it-neat/README.md

 * Pull requests welcome...

-Shit I included just because
+Other things I included just because
 ---------------
 I admit it.
 I just add things because I think they're cool.
 It's a bad habit...
 You should see my collection of hats and socks.

-* ~~Google Fonts (Just Oswald and Droid Serif)~~ Dropped these fonts.
-Not needed.
-If you want web fonts, you'll do it yourself anyway.
-* ~~Font Awesome: Icon Fonts! (http://fontawesome.io)~~ Already using Genericons.
-If you want these, you'll use em anyway.
+* Post Format Support.
+There's very basic template support for Post Formats.
+The templates are there for you to butcher to your little heart's content!
 * TGM Plugin Activation, Version 2.4.
 I think there are a couple of plugins that are useful with this plugin, so they're properly included as recommendations
 * Genericons: Truthfully, these are here because they have a WordPress Fonticon (http://genericons.com)
 * Dashicons: Alright, alright.
 More cool shit I just HAD to add.
 Happened across this project, loved it (http://melchoyce.github.io/dashicons/)

-* Superfish Menus: Handles drop down nav nicely. (http://users.tpg.com.au/j_birch/plugins/superfish/)
-* Meanmenu: Hamburger menu when you get down to mobile viewports (https://github.com/weare2ndfloor/meanMenu)
-* Post Format Support.
-There's very basic template support for Post Formats.
-The templates are there for you to butcher to your little heart's content!
-* ~~Menu Walker Class for Menu Descriptions: Menu descriptions like it's 2008, mofo!~~ (Really didn't need this, just thought it was cool, but I am, in fact, a fool!)
+* Added Flexnav for Navigation
+* Hover Intent script

 Coming Soon
 ---------------